‘General Hospital’ Spoilers Reveal That Jason & Sam Get Help From An Unexpected Resource As Peter Scrambles

 — General Hospital (@GeneralHospital) December 14, 2017

 Soon, Sam will sense that Finn isn’t a big fan of Peter.
-General Hospital spoilers note that she’ll talk with Jason about how Finn could be an ally for them and it won’t take long for an opportunity to present itself on this front.
+General Hospital spoilers note that she’ll talk with Jason about how Finn could be an ally for them, and it won’t take long for an opportunity to present itself on this front.

 The new issue of Soap Opera Digest indicates that as Finn is struggling with this, he’ll cross paths with Sam and Jason.
-He knows that they are working with Robert to expose Peter and he’ll consider how telling them what he knows.
+He knows that they are working with Robert to expose Peter, and he’ll consider how to tell them what he knows.

 As Finn talks with Sam and Jason, General Hospital spoilers detail that Sam will sense that Finn has something he’s on the brink of sharing.
 She’ll try to tease it out of him, but it seems he may hesitate.